Jay-boo/calendar-app/README.md

 # Azure Deployements

 ## VM

+For the VM there is no terraform setup to start is so if you want to see you will have to send us an email.
+For the VM we simply clone the github and  start the `build_run_start.sh` (because due to another version  of linux docker-compose didn't work)

 We use a VM provided by Azure to deploy our App its available on :
 + http://calendarapp.westeurope.cloudapp.azure.com:3000/ : frontend
 + http://calendarapp.westeurope.cloudapp.azure.com:80/ : API